 This section is dedicated to take away all your "I wish someone had told me that before I went!" experiences.
-This way, you are better prepared for what to expect, what not to expect and can spend less time settling in, and more time making new friends in your chosen hostel.
+This way, you can spend less time settling in, and more time making new friends in your chosen hostel.
 We share our insider knowledge of tips, tricks and important things to look out for in Brussels.
-To help you make friends with Brussels before you visit, we've included a few helpful and fun things you should know about the area.
-Enjoy!

 Brussels is the capital of Belgium and hosts the headquarters of the European Union and the NATO.
 The city is divided into six boroughs.
 If you are looking for a hostel in Brussels, several locations could be suitable for you.
 The so-called Pentagon is the historic city center and features most important sights.
 Laken is situated in the north and attracts tourists with Laeken Castle, the Atomium, and its pastoral charme.
 Louise/Louiza-Roosevelt in the south is a mostly residential area with lots of boutiques and luxury shopping.
 The European Quarter is dominated by modern architecture.

 Brussels is served by two airports, Charleroi and Zaventem, which both can be accessed by train.
 Getting around in Brussels is not a problem since you will find a comprehensive public transport system consisting of subway trains, trams, and buses.
 You should have no problem reaching your Brussels hostel by public transit.
 From there, most parts of Brussels are best to be explored on foot.